mysticfall/opticat/README.md

 ## Motivation

-Opticat is a created to serve as a testbed for various ideas about programming paradigms.

-The main idea behind the project is to combine key elements of Object-Oriented Programming (OOP), Functional Programming (FP), using a data-driven approach.
+The main idea behind the project is to combine key elements of Object-Oriented Programming (OOP) and Functional Programming (FP) using a data-driven approach.

-Specifically, it aims to incorporate the overridable behaviours of a concept, typical of a type hierarchy in OOP, with the immutability and statelessness of FP.
+Specifically, it aims to incorporate the extendable behaviours of a concept hierarchy typically shown in OOP design, with the immutability and statelessness of FP.

 The `Actor` class, for example, defines what properties and behaviours a game character should have, similar to